kznhq/Heart-Disease-Prediction/README.md

-Next, we set up a while loop to try different values of k for KNN (which uses a different number of the nearest neighbors to classify a data point) and put the upper limit of k to wherever the program would throw an error, so it was as high as possible.
+Next, we set up a while loop to try different values of k for KNN (which uses a different number of the nearest neighbors to classify a data point) and put the upper limit of k to the square root of the total number of points because my research said that was the default assumption if nothing else is known and I wanted to make sure I avoided overfitting.
 This while loop will be run twice: once each for 5-fold and 10-fold.

+The program produces a new confusion matrix every time the file is run, but the sample one in the GitHub is a solid representation of what the results are every time.

 ## Results

-For KNN, we got that the best accuracy score was 0.552183908045977 by using 22 nearest neighbors and 10-fold cross-validation.
+For KNN, I ran the model a few times with 5 and 10 folds and got a little over 54% accuracy every time with 10-fold cross-validation whlie 5-fold was around 53%, so the final model uses 10-fold.
+The 10-fold model usually used around 15 neighbors.
+Looking at the confusion matrix, the model often predicted 0s but got a lot of those right so that just means that the dataset has a lot of 0 datapoints which represents people who don't have cardiovascular disease.

 ## References